Key Takeaways

 The Intersection with Other Protections

 Workers' comp retaliation often overlaps with other employment protections.
-If you're fired while recovering from a workplace injury, you may also have claims under the Family and Medical Leave Act (FMLA) if you qualify, the Americans with Disabilities Act (ADA) if your injury qualifies as a disability, or Oklahoma's public policy tort if your termination violates other established public policies.
-These overlapping protections can strengthen your case significantly and may provide additional remedies beyond what workers' comp retaliation law alone offers.
+If you're fired while recovering from a workplace injury, you may also have claims under the Family and Medical Leave Act (FMLA) if you qualify, the Americans with Disabilities Act (ADA) if your injury qualifies as a disability, or another Oklahoma public-policy theory if the facts support it.
+These overlapping protections may create separate deadlines and remedies beyond workers' compensation retaliation law alone.

 What to Do If You Think You're Being Retaliated Against